Home Korean Ingredient Glossary Korean Fermented Salted Shrimp (Saeujeot)

 Is There a Vegan Substitute?

-If you would like to read more about cooking, you can find further recipes on our blog.
-We listed some of our favorite Carving A Journey Korean recipes below!
-For reference, many recipes are influenced by our blended Korean and Southern heritage.
+If you would like to read more about cooking, you can find recipes as well as further Korean ingredient articles on my blog.
+I listed some of our favorite Carving A Journey recipes below!
+For reference, many recipes are influenced by my family’s blended Korean and Southern heritage.

 Korean Ingredient Articles: